 'We love how our front yard landscaping project with Buds and Blossoms Cypress (opens in new tab) turned out,' she explains.
 'We used both a retaining wall and a boulder to draw the eye to this flower bed lining our driveway.'

-Rendon filled the flower beds with blue plumbago and white vinca, which brought beautiful spring and summertime color to the front yard.
+Rendon filled the raised garden bed ideas with blue plumbago and white vinca, which brought beautiful spring and summertime color to the front yard.

-William Hefner, on the other hand, prefers to place his raised flower beds against a home’s facade.
+William Hefner (opens in new tab), on the other hand, prefers to place his raised front yard flower beds against a home’s facade.

 Here, the firm opted for straight lines of manicured leafy greens.
 But, in order to give their front yard flower bed ideas a pop of welcome color, Maydan Architects peppered sweet, purple flowers near the walkway.